Microsoft/azure-docs.pt-pt/articles/azure-monitor/vm/resource-manager-vminsights.md

 ## <a name="onboard-an-azure-virtual-machine"></a>A bordo de uma máquina virtual Azure
-A amostra seguinte adiciona uma máquina virtual Azure ao Azure Monitor para VMs.
+A amostra seguinte adiciona uma máquina virtual Azure a insights VM.

 ### <a name="template-file"></a>Arquivo de modelo